korby/cache-generate/README.md

 cache-generate
 ==============

-Crawl a web site's for generating his cache
+Crawl websites for generating their caches.

 # Installation
 Make the shell script executable